ymcui/Chinese-BERT-wwm/README_EN.md

 A: Congratulations!

 **Q: How long did it take to train such a model?** </br>
 A: The training was done on Google Cloud TPU v3 with 128HBM, and it roughly takes 1.5 days.
-Note that, in the pre-training stage, we use `LAMB Optimizer`（[TensorFlow版本实现](https://github.com/ymcui/LAMB_Optimizer_TF) which is optimized for the larger batch.
+Note that, in the pre-training stage, we use `LAMB Optimizer`（[TensorFlow Implementation](https://github.com/ymcui/LAMB_Optimizer_TF) which is optimized for the larger batch.
 In fine-tuning downstream task, we use normal `AdamWeightDecayOptimizer` as default.

 **Q: Who is ERNIE?** </br>
 A: The [ERNIE](https://github.com/PaddlePaddle/LARK/tree/develop/ERNIE) in this repository refer to the model released by Baidu, but not the one that published by Tsinghua University which was also called [ERNIE](https://github.com/thunlp/ERNIE).